 Until another publisher, The Mag Factory, decided to carry on with Zit - and apart from the title the "new" Zit was like a completely different comic:

 Inside it's more like Smut than Viz, with a lot of the more surreal aspects replaced with shite like this:

-Whoever drew that one there seems to've drawn around 75% of the latter-day Zit - the comics are FILLED with his weird little fat-headed people, and they go on and on and on forever:
+Andy Willard drew that one there, and he seems to've drawn around 75% of the latter-day Zit - the comics are FILLED with his weird little fat-headed people, and they go on and on and on forever:

-One of the "survivors" of Humour Publications was The Man Who Collects Eyeballs, a regular character in Gutted (a somewhat feeble comic from the makers of Zit that, of course, will be covered here at some point in the future).
+One of the "survivors" of Humour Publications was The Man Who Collects Eyeballs, by Dave Iddon, a regular character in Gutted (a somewhat feeble comic from the makers of Zit that, of course, will be covered here at some point in the future).
 Here's one of his Zit appearances:

 This final incarnation of Zit eventually ceased to exist sometime around 2002, but there's still two more interesting bits to it.
 Firstly, Viz readers will recognise the work of Cat Sullivan - here's something from before he joined the Fulchester crew: